With merger scuttled, Spirit Airlines faces an uncertain future. Is bankruptcy a possibility?

 “We are not going to get anywhere if you win, the merger isn’t approved, and Spirit goes belly-up,” the judge said to a Justice Department lawyer during closing arguments in December.

-Spirit, based in Miramar, Florida, last turned a full-year profit ini 2019.
+Spirit, based in Miramar, Florida, last turned a full-year profit in 2019.
 It has lost more than $1.6 billion since then.

 On Wednesday, Bank of America analysts downgraded Spirit stock to “underperform,” suggesting there is a risk the airline might not be able to make debt payments due in September 2025.